 In one of the only longitudinal studies undertaken on this subject, the University of Michigan proved that it pays to create a culture of wellness.
 They tracked the impact of a Midwest Utility Company’s implementation and investment in their wellness programs over nine years.
 The company realized a net savings of $4.8 million in employee health and lost work time costs.
 This week, CBS early morning news Health Watch segment featured New Jersey- based PHH Corporation as an example of an incentive-based wellness employer offering staff $1,000 a year to make measureable improvements to their heath.
 Many employees wear a pedometer and simply plug it in to their computers to track their walking success!
 They are rewarded for the miles clocked up just by walking around their workplace!
 The segment noted that for every dollar a company spends on wellness, their ROI (return on their investment) can be three to six times higher!

 Adapting workplace wellness programs need not be financially prohibitive.
 Research the numerous pages available on line that describe best practices around the world.
-You can start by downloading this free PDF!
 Check out The Government of Alberta’s Healthy U webpage; as well as “Look Good Feel Great Always” blogs, great resources for you and your workplace to get healthy!